Singer season 4

-I Am a Singer (season 4), is the fourth season of the Chinese version of the South Korean reality show I Am a Singer.
+I Am a Singer is the fourth season of the Chinese version of the South Korean reality show I Am a Singer.
 The show was broadcast on Hunan Television in 2016.
 Due to the sudden banning of Korean entertainment in China in November 2016, this was currently the last season to feature Korean singers in the competition.
 It was also the last season to use the I Am a Singer title, before renaming to Singer with effect from the next season.

-The season premiered on January 15, 2016, and concluded on April 15, 2016.
-On the finals aired April 8, 2016, Hong Kong-American singer Coco Lee was the winner of the season, becoming the first non-mainland Chinese national to win the show.
+The season premiered on 15 January 2016, and concluded on 15 April 2016.
+On the finals aired 8 April 2016, Hong Kong-American singer Coco Lee was the winner of the season, becoming the first non-mainland Chinese national to win the show.
 Jeff Chang came in second, and Korean singer Hwang Chi-yeul finished third place.

 Competition format

 Most of the competition followed the same format as the previous series, including the Challenge rounds debuted in the last season.
 Like the previous seasons, the votes counted from both the Qualifier and Knockout rounds determined which singer was eliminated for the night.
 The Challenge round which introduced in the previous season also return, with an added rule where singers had to rank in the top four (4th place or better) to remain in the competition.